SweetyShukla/Computer_Graphics_Lab/README.md

 # Computer_Graphics_Lab

-Codes using OpenGL for the CG Laboratory 2019.
+C++ Codes using OpenGL for the CG Laboratory 2019.